Pabalo10/Pabalo10/README.md

 ## Hi there 👋
+#### My name is Pablo Alonso and I’m from Spain.

+- 🌱 I’m currently learning Data and AI engineering at the Complutense University of Madrid.

+- 🔭 I love to work in neuronal networks projects and in image classification.

+- 💬 Ask me about anything you want, hope to help you.

+## Bye 👋👋
 <!--
 **Pabalo10/Pabalo10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.